ZERO WASTE: WHAT IS IT, WHY IS IT

 - Store food properly to ensure longevity.

 - Replace bottle stoppers with metal pour spouts - your friend who works at a bar may be willing to sneak you a few.
-These allow olive oil, dish soap, and other liquids to pour easily from the bottles they're in.
+These allow olive oil, dish soap, and other liquids to pour easily from the bottles they're in, reducing mess and waste.

 - Compost your food waste.
 Learn more about composting here.